Home > Research > Functional Materials Group > Sugino Group

 Research Subjects

-• First-principles simulation of cuprate superconductors
+• First-principles simulation of superconductors

 Publications and Research Highlights